Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Introduction

-Some particular analyses of the random permutation technique were provided in the following articles: \cite{romano89} made use of the group invariance assumption to construct empirical process-based Kolmogorov-Smirnov-type tests for testing independence, spherical symmetry, exchangeability, homogeneity, and change points; also comparisons with the bootstrap approach were made.
-Next, \cite{romano90} analyzed the asymptotic behaviour of randomization tests under broader null hypotheses which go beyond the group invariance case.
-He considered one- and two-sample problems, e.g.\ testing the equality of means or medians.
-It can often be shown that permutation-based inference methods asymptotically keep the significance level even under non-exchangeability; cf.\ \cite{janssen1997} for a conditional central limit theorem for the permutation version of two-sample $t$-tests. \cite{ChungRomano2013} analyzed the asymptotics of two (and more) sample permutation tests under null hypotheses which go beyond the case of exchangeability.
-Thereby, they assume the asymptotic linearity of their estimators and they prove a variant of Slutzky's theorem for randomization procedures.
-See also \cite{pauly2015asymptotic} for extensive simulation studies concerning Wald-type permutation tests in general factorial designs, and \cite{friedrich17} for good results of permutation methods applied to longitudinal data.
+\tcb{Let us come back to general randomization tests.} \tcb{Romano} \cite{romano89} made use of the group invariance assumption to construct empirical process-based Kolmogorov-Smirnov-type tests for testing independence, spherical symmetry, exchangeability, homogeneity, and change points; also comparisons with the bootstrap approach were made. \tcb{In \cite{romano90} the same author} analyzed the asymptotic behaviour of randomization-based tests under broader null hypotheses which go beyond the group invariance case.
+He considered one- and two-sample problems, e.g.\ testing the equality of means or medians. \cite{janssen1999nonparametric} addressed studentized randomization tests for symmetry functionals of multivariate data. \tcb{Random coordinate permutations of bivariate data points led to} asymptotically exact studentized randomization-based tests for the nonparametric Behrens-Fisher problem in paired data \cite{KonietschkePauly2012}.
+A general theorem for the convergence of the conditional distribution of randomized statistics was developed by \cite{hoeffding52}, Theorem~3.2.
+This theorem was generalized to the multivariate case by \cite{dumbgen13}; cf. Lemma~4.1 therein. \tcb{We also refer to} Section~15.2 in \cite{lehmann2005testing} for a collection of general properties and multiple examples and to \cite{janssen07} for a connection to the optimality of tests.
+The popularity of randomization techniques has not faltered even though other competitors such as the bootstrap \citep{efron1979bootstrap} and many \tcb{of its} variants have been developed along the way.

-Early applications of random permutation in the independently right-censored survival analytic context were developed in \cite{neuhaus1993} and \cite{janssen2001} and were extended to general weighted logrank permutation tests in \cite{Brendel_etal_2014}. \cite{dobler18test} utilized studentized pooled bootstrapping and permutation techniques for constructing confidence intervals for Mann-Whitney effects in an unpaired, right-censored two-sample problem.

-Coming back to general randomization tests, we refer the reader to Section~15.2 in \cite{lehmann2005testing} and \cite{janssen07} for a connection to optimality of tests.
-Two particular examples of randomization techniques in one sample problems are the following: \cite{janssen1999nonparametric} addressed studentized randomization tests for symmetry functionals of multivariate data; \cite{KonietschkePauly2012} independently and randomly permuted the components of paired data to achieve asymptotically exact studentized randomization tests for the nonparametric Behrens-Fisher problem in uncensored paired data.